-- b.
+- 1. A 2-minute transition at the conclusion of each remaining competitive event, to begin when the final competitor's initial score is flashed (to include exhibition competitors) or when teams arrive at the corral for podium style competition.
+Teams must transition immediately to their next event after the last score is flashed and allowable activity may be performed only at the next competitive event. - 2.
 During the 2-minute transition, gymnasts are allowed to use matting around the apparatus to stretch, invert and prepare as needed for the 4-minute touch, however the apparatus must not be mounted or used for gymnastics skills during this time.
 On floor exercise, jumping, bouncing, running, stretching type of warm up activity is allowed however gymnastics skills are not allowed on the floor exercise apparatus.
-Gymnasts may use the vault runway to prepare for the 4-minute touch warm up on vault. - c.
-A 4-minute touch warm-up immediately after the 2-minute transitions provided in #2a above and prior to the start of competition on each remaining competitive event - d.
-The start of time periods #1a, #1b, #1d, #1e, #2a & #2c must be announced by the competition's PA announcer. - 3.
-VISUALIZATION.
+Gymnasts may use the vault runway to prepare for the 4-minute touch warm up on vault. - 3.
+A 4-minute touch warm-up immediately after the 2-minute transitions provided in #2a above and prior to the start of competition on each remaining competitive event. - 4.
+The start of time periods #1a, #1b, #1d, #1e, #2a & #2c must be announced by the competition's PA announcer.

+C. Visualization.

 Visualization and/or stretching activities are allowed when the athletic training room opens for the event and may be done on the competition area by any gymnast prior to the 30-minute open stretch & warm-up period listed in #1a.
 Matting surrounding each event (including FX itself & V runway only) may be used for visualization, provided the equipment itself is not mounted or used for gymnastics-specific or inverted skills.